rjf7q/bls-data-exploration/README.md

 ### Key Insights:

 The above scatter shows that there is not a strong relationship between the two fields.
-As supported by the above correlation heat map, there is not a strong linear relationship between total employment and average salary.
+As supported by the above correlation heat map, there is not a strong linear relationship between total employment and average salary that we could analyze from the data we collected.

 ## Distribution of High-Paid Individuals by Gender

 <img align="center" width="900" height="350" src='graphics_images/high_paid_gender_barchart.png'>

+### Key Insights:

 The above visualization displays the count for the highest paid individuals by gender.
+This showed that there are collectively more men that women, as their total count of salaries is higher.
+This could be attributed to how it is more likely that women, over men, are stay at home parents and do not work.
+The results show that in the count of high-paid individuals by gender, males dominate, which is often reflective of the overall gender disparity in high-paying occupations and leadership roles.
+This is consistent with many industries where more males are in top-paying positions.

 We then drilled deeper into the data with the below graphic showing the average annual wage by gender.

 <img align="center" width="900" height="350" src='graphics_images/avg_annual_mean_wage_gender_barchart.png'>

 ### Key Insights:

-The results show that in the count of high-paid individuals by gender, males dominate, which is often reflective of the overall gender disparity in high-paying occupations and leadership roles.
-This is consistent with many industries where more males are in top-paying positions.

 However, in the average annual mean wage by gender, females show a slight dominance, suggesting that within the specific high-paying roles analyzed, women may be earning slightly more on average.
 This could reflect a few things: